momentum-team-7/notes/command-line.md

 ## Exiting `man`

-man pages use another utility called less to display information.
+`man` pages use another utility called `less` to display information.
 Check out the man pages on it!

-To get back to the prompt from less, press "q".
+To get back to the prompt from `less`, press "q".

 ## How to get back to the prompt

-If the command line hangs or you want to stop a process that is ongoing, use the keystroke Ctrl-C. Sometimes you’ll see it written as ^C.
+If the command line hangs or you want to stop a process that is ongoing, use the keystroke Ctrl-C. Sometimes you’ll see it written as `^C`.

 Try this out by using the following command: